Fetch

 But AJAX is not an all-or-nothing thing.
 You don’t have to use AJAX, but it can be very useful for loading “extra content” on top of your webpage.
 This is called progressive enhancement, where you guarantee that your page will work without JavaScript, and then you use AJAX to add extras.

 You can see AJAX in action yourself: look for websites that only reload parts of their UI when you click around.
-For example, when you click on a tweet in Twitter, the whole page doesn’t reload.
+For example, when you click on a post in social media, the whole page probably doesn’t reload.
 The navigation stays in place, and only the central content of the page changes.
-That’s because Twitter is using AJAX!
+That’s because most social media sites are using AJAX!

 Homework